A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Appendix

-\subsubsection{Addendum to Theorem \ref{impossibility-result}}
+\subsection{Addendum to Theorem \ref{impossibility-result}}

-\begin{proof}[Addendum] We relax condition \ref{pos-def-cond} of Theorem \ref{impossibility-result} and replace it with the weaker condition that $\Var(Y|Z) > \epsilon$ almost surely.
+\begin{proof}[Addendum] We relax condition \eqref{pos-def-cond} of Theorem \ref{impossibility-result} and replace it with the weaker condition that $\Var(Y|Z) > \epsilon$ almost surely.
 This will correspond to the assumption that $Y$ cannot be perfectly predicted from any realization of $Z$.
-We will make use of the criterion that Borel random variables $R$ and $R'$ are independent conditional on $\Sigma$ iff for all bounded, continuous $f$ and $g$ we have